calcutta-nine-nine/jellyseerr-import-csv/UserGuide.md

 ## What is this?
 A simple powershell script to Bulk-import movie requests into Jellyseerr from a simple `Title,Year` CSV—no IMDb/Trakt required.
+I recommend reading this in a text editor, its formatted to be easily read there.

 ## Features
 - Robust search (URL-encoded, ASCII fallback)